NikitaHello/tiktok_autouploader/README.md

 Find Login.bat file in repository and start it manually.
 You will be asked to enter username (recommended to use tik-tok username) and  the youtube link to connected channel with .../videos adding.

-If everything completes successfuly, browser Google Chrome will be opened.
-Than you have to log in to your tik-tok accaunt to create the cookies file, which can be found in CookiesDir in your project repository.
+If everything completes successfully, browser Google Chrome will be opened.
+Than you have to log in to your tik-tok account to create the cookies file, which can be found in CookiesDir in your project repository.
 Browser will be closed after logging in.

 ### Logs